KahanMajmudar/block-dem-chains/README.md

 - Go to the cloned Repository and execute below mentioned steps.
   1) `truffle develop`
   2) Copy the Localhost Address from the output after executing above command.
 Eg. `http://127.0.0.1:9545`
-  3) Open your Metamask Plugin -> Top Right circle -> Settings -> Networks -> Add Network
+  3) Open your Metamask Plugin :fox_face: -> Top Right circle -> Settings -> Networks -> Add Network
   4) Mention `Name` of the network.
 Eg. `localhost` and Mention your Localhost address copied in Step ii in `New RPC URL`
-  5) Goto Metamask Plugin -> Top Right Circle -> Import Account -> Paste your Private Key which is present in the output of the Step i.
+  5) Goto Metamask Plugin :fox_face: -> Top Right Circle -> Import Account -> Paste your Private Key which is present in the output of the Step i.

 - Open New Terminal and execute below mentioned steps.
   1) `truffle migrate`